Feedback

 Development hardware

 For development, Nordic offers the nRF7002 Development Kit (DK), nRF7002 Evaluation Kit (EK), and nRF7002 Expansion Board (EB).
-Although we only offer development hardware featuring the nRF7002, the nRF Connect SDK allows you to emulate the other nRF70 Series ICs, by building your application for a different board name and shield.
+Although we only offer development hardware featuring the nRF7002, the nRF Connect SDK allows you to emulate the other nRF70 Series ICs, by building your application for a different board target and shield.

 This course supports going through the hands-on exercises with the nRF7002 DK or the nRF7002 EK with an nRF5340 DK.